Boeing jet crashed in Indonesia after key sensor replaced

 - With poo on a pedestal, Bill Gates talks toilet technology VIEW

+Soerjanto Tjahjono, chairman of the transport safety committee, said Wednesday that airspeed indicator malfunctions on the jet’s last four flights, which were revealed by an analysis of the flight data recorder, were intertwined with the sensor issue.

+“The point is that after the AOA (sensor) is replaced the problem is not solved but the problem might even increase.
+Is this fatal?
+NTSC wants to explore this,” he said.

-Lion Air’s first two attempts to address the airspeed indicator problem didn’t work and for the Boeing 737 MAX 8 plane’s second to last flight, the angle of attack sensors were replaced, he said.
+Lion Air’s first two attempts to address the airspeed indicator problem didn’t work and for the Boeing 737 MAX 8 plane’s second to last flight on Oct.
+28, the angle of attack sensors were replaced, Tjahjono said.

-On that flight, from Bali to Jakarta, the two sensors disagreed.
-The plane went into a sudden dive minutes after takeoff, which the pilots were able to recover from.
+On that flight, from Bali to Jakarta, the pilot’s and copilot’s sensors disagreed.
+The 2-month-old plane went into a sudden dive minutes after takeoff, which the pilots were able to recover from.
 They decided to fly on to Jakarta at a lower than normal altitude.

-On the basis of the Oct.
-28 flight, Indonesian investigators said they’d provided recommendations to Boeing for distribution to airlines around the world about how to deal with a similar situation.
+Indonesian investigators said their flight procedure recommendations to Boeing were based on how the flight crew responded to problems on the Bali to Jakarta flight.

-But Boeing said in its statement Wednesday that it was directing airlines to “existing” flight crew procedures to address angle of attack sensor problems.
+“The draft of what will be conveyed by Boeing this morning has been presented to us,” said air accident investigator Nurcahyo Utomo.

 Indonesia’s search and rescue agency on Wednesday extended the search effort for a second time, saying it will continue until Sunday.
 Body parts are still being recovered and searchers continue to hunt for the cockpit voice recorder.